 - Unsalted butter.
 Make sure the butter is softened for best results.

 - Salmon.
-Fresh or frozen, but if you’re using frozen, make sure it’s thawed.
+Fresh or frozen, but if you’re using frozen salmon, make sure it’s thawed.

 If not done correctly, salmon farming can pose a risk to our environment for several reasons.
 This includes, but is not limited to, the antibiotics used in salmon farms that can then leach into the surrounding environment and the depletion of other wild fish harvested to feed the salmon.